techmo-pl/dictation-client/python/README.md

   --service-address ADDRESS
                         IP address and port (address:port) of a service the client will connect to.
-  --ssl-dir SSL_DIRECTORY
+  --tls-dir TLS_DIRECTORY
-                        If set to a path with ssl credential files (client.crt, client.key, ca.crt), use ssl
+                        If set to a path with SSL/TLS credential files (client.crt, client.key, ca.crt), use SSL/TLS
                         authentication.
 Otherwise use insecure channel
                         (default).
   --wave-path WAVE      Path to wave file with speech to be recognized.
 Should